The financial responsibility of raising a child or children is the joint responsibility of both parents.

 What is the process for modifying child support?

 To modify your California child support payment, you’ll need to file a motion with the court.
 This can be done without the other parent’s consent because this is an independent action that could change the number of monthly payments you’re expected to make.

 Talk to Skilled Attorneys at the Alkam Law Offices for More Information

 The skilled attorneys at The Alkam Law Offices are dedicated to providing consumers with high-quality legal help.
-To learn more, please call +1 (714) 491-2556 today for a free legal consultation or fill in your details here for more information.
+To learn more, please call +1 (714) 491-2556 to request your legal consultation or fill in your details here for more information.